2001 Biggin Hill Airshow crashes: Warbird trio and initial loss of control

-In the mid afternoon on the second day of the Biggin Hill Airshow, three WWII warbirds including a Bell P-63 Kingcobra being piloted by Guy Bancroft-Wilson were set to perform in a joint display.
+In the mid afternoon on the second day of the Biggin Hill Airshow, three World War II warbirds including a Bell P-63 Kingcobra being piloted by Guy Bancroft-Wilson were set to perform in a joint display.
 They would fly together whilst performing maneuvers.
 The Kingcobra being the third aircraft would then break away, the first two warbirds would then carry out a pre-planned air display as a pair.
 The Kingcobra would fill in between the two other aircraft with its own non pre-planned sequence.

 The three warbirds took off from runway 03, holding for three minutes to the western side of Biggin Hill Airport before beginning their air display.
 They then flew in as a trio to a crowd of 50,000 people, each performing a loop maneuver followed by a half cuban eight, after which the Kingcobra split off as planned.
-A minute later, following a flypast beside the display line at a speed of 220 knots, passing the other two warbirds, the Kingcobra pulled up into a climbing maneuver.
+A minute later, following a flypast beside the display line at a speed of 220 kn, passing the other two warbirds, the Kingcobra pulled up into a climbing maneuver.
 During the peak, the Kingcobra was partially inverted and temporarily lost control, entering an incipient spin, however the pilot quickly recovered, though with much altitude lost.
 Nonetheless, the air display proceeded.

 Kingcobra crash and aftermath

-Next, Bancroft-Wilson piloted the Kingcobra past the crowd left to right, performed a wingover to the left, returning past the crowd the other way at 190 knots.
+Next, Bancroft-Wilson piloted the Kingcobra past the crowd left to right, performed a wingover to the left, returning past the crowd the other way at 190 kn.
 The warbird then went out of sight for twenty seconds before it was directed to make a right-hand turn to bearing 220°.
 It then flew in the direction of the crowd and then pulled up into a loop maneuver, topping out inverted, full nose-up elevator was maintained with right rudder application.
 The aircraft moved to the right and fell into another incipient spin.
 The nose turned toward the ground with the rudder returning to neutral, full nose-up elevator staying the same.
-Unable to recover the dive, the Kingcobra crashed into the ground nearby with a nose down attitude at a speed of 160 knots.
-The ensuing fire destroyed the aircraft, this was quickly put out by the airports fire service.
+Unable to recover the dive, the Kingcobra crashed into the ground nearby with a nose down attitude at a speed of 160 kn.
+The ensuing fire destroyed the aircraft; this was quickly put out by the airport's fire service.
 Pilot Guy Bancroft-Wilson did not survive.
 Similarly to the Vampire crash on the day prior, video recordings and photographs were made available to the subsequent investigation.

 Investigations

-The Air Accidents Investigation Branch of the UK Government Department for Transport opened two investigations following the events of July 2–3, 2001 for both the Vampire and Kingcobra accidents respectively.
+The Air Accidents Investigation Branch of the UK Department for Transport opened two investigations following the events of July 2–3, 2001 for both the Vampire and Kingcobra accidents respectively.
 The incident involving the Venom FB.50 was described in its own short report and in further detail within the Vampire report.